rmhassan/rmhassan/source/_posts/open-source-contribution.md

 categories: [open-source, first-time-contributor, programming, free time]
 featured: true
 description: Overcoming the fear of imposter syndrom and making first few commits to an open source project.
 A guide for first time contributors and new commers.
 excerpt: I have quit playing games in my free time (well most of it).
-So what is a better pastime than contributing a few lines of codes(inner peace)?
+So what is a better pastime than contributing a few lines of code(inner peace)?
 ---

 As soon as I started writing code, I was looking for ways to somehow contribute to open-source.